captionpoint/captionpoint-plays/THE-LUCKIEST.md

 And you need a plan because.
 ---
 ## LISSETTE:
-Peter.
+Peter is gonna stay with me.
 ---
-## CHERYL:
-What about Peter.
----
-## LISSETTE:
-Peter is gonna come stay with me.
----
 That’s the plan.
 ---
 ## CHERYL:
 What kinda cockamamie plan is that?
 ---
+template: overlap
 ## LISSETTE:
 When and if I need somebody to live with me.
----

 ## CHERYL:
 Peter???
 ---